Grand Canyon South Rim landscape

 Owls

 A great many species of owl call Arizona home.
 At the Grand Canyon, you can find Mexican spotted owls, great horned owls, barn owls, tiny elf owls, pygmy owls, squirrel owls, and burrowing owls.
-As these majestic birds are crepuscular (active at sunset) and nocturnal (active at night), your best chance to see an owl is aboard a Grand Canyon ground tour at sunset
+As these majestic birds are crepuscular (active at sunset) and nocturnal (active at night), your best chance to see an owl is aboard a Grand Canyon ground tour at sunset.

 a lizard resting on a rock, a very common element of Grand Canyon wildlife